-The Association has an appraisal process in place to determine the recoverable amount of each development scheme (and help identify any potential impairment risks).
+The Association has appraisal processes in place to determine the recoverable amount of each development scheme (and help identify any potential impairment risks).

-The accounting of these schemes contains a number of assumptions and judgements relating to the recoverability of assets for sale and work in progress.
+The accounting of these schemes contains a number of assumptions and judgements relating to the recoverability of assets for sale and work in progress, capitalised costs (including internal staff and other costs), allocation of costs between tenure types, as well as complex contractual arrangements with third party contractors and partners.

-The Directors review the assumptions and update the appraisal of the development regularly, and at the year end, to determine the recoverable amount of the assets.
+The Directors review the assumptions and appraise the developments regularly, and at the year end, to determine the recoverable amount of the assets.
 This also includes the consideration of impairment on significant developments due to time delays, increases in construction costs, falling land values, and/or budget overruns.